Webster's Unabridged Dictionary - Letter L - Page 38

 Liquidamber (n.)
 See Liquidambar.

-Liquidated (imp. & p. p.) of Liquidate
+Liquidated (imp. & p. p.) of Liquidate.

-Liquidating (p. pr. & vb. n.) of Liquidate
+Liquidating (p. pr. & vb. n.) of Liquidate.

 Liquidate (v. t.)
-To determine by agreement or by litigation the precise amount of (indebtedness); or, where there is an indebtedness to more than one person, to determine the precise amount of (each indebtedness); to make the amount of (an indebtedness) clear and certain.
+(Law) To determine by agreement or by litigation the precise amount of (indebtedness); or, where there is an indebtedness to more than one person, to determine the precise amount of (each indebtedness); to make the amount of (an indebtedness) clear and certain.

 Liquidate (v. t.)
-In an extended sense: To ascertain the amount, or the several amounts, of , and apply assets toward the discharge of (an indebtedness).
+In an extended sense: To ascertain the amount, or the several amounts, of , and apply assets toward the discharge of (an indebtedness). -- Abbott.

 Liquidate (v. t.)
 To discharge; to pay off, as an indebtedness.